 Gastronomy, Travel and Leisure

-It’s as clear as water, as soon as the sunnier, milder days arrive, what you want is to take the elevator to a terrace, and we know some of the most spectacular rooftops with breathtaking views in Lisbon.
+It’s as clear as water, as soon as the sunnier, milder days arrive, all you want to do is take the elevator to a terrace, and we know some of the most spectacular rooftops with breathtaking views in Lisbon.

 Here, the night is always young

-Going out at night may no longer be as glamorous as it once was, but there are still plenty of places where you can have a great time, like these clubs in Lisbon.
+Going out at night may not be as glamorous as it used to be, but there are still plenty of places where you can have a great time, like these clubs in Lisbon.

 Experiences, Attractions and Games